Alogani/easy_fuser/examples/README.md

 ## Common Caveats

-When working with these examples, be aware of the following:

-1. **Handling Crashes and Interruptions**: If a program crashes or is stopped abruptly (e.g., using Ctrl+C), it may leave the mountpoint in an inconsistent state.
-This applies to all examples except those that explicitly include a handler for such cases.

-2. **Proper Unmounting**: To properly unmount the filesystem and stop the program (or to resolve a bad state after a crash), use the following command:

-`fusermount -u <mountpoint>`

-This is the preferred method for both unmounting and resolving any issues with the mountpoint.

-3. **Testing and Debugging**: When testing or debugging these examples, always ensure you properly unmount the filesystem before making changes or restarting the program.
+Refer to the Common Caveats section in the easy_fuser README for more information.

-Remember, these examples are meant to be learning tools.
-Don't hesitate to dive deep into the code, experiment, and learn from them!
+_Remember, these examples are meant to be learning tools.
+Don't hesitate to dive deep into the code, experiment, and learn from them!_